 Can you handle pain?
 Have a distinct style or a big cannon-ball splash?
 Please join us for the Scoutmaster splash competition.
 Always a popular event and back by demand!
 Don't miss the fun this year - and bring a crowd to cheer you on!!
-See you at main beach at 8:30pm on Thursday.
+See you at main beach!